 After lots of dreaming and planning, you’ve settled on a business idea.
-You’ve chosen a name, identified target customers and have a color scheme planned for your website and marketing materials.
+You’ve chosen a name, identified target customers, started networking with other entrepreneurs and have a color scheme planned for your website and marketing materials.

 But before you get too excited, there are many additional considerations to be made.
 One of the most important is deciding on a business structure for your enterprise.

 According to the Small Business Association (SBA), your business structure impacts:

 - paying taxes (no longer your employer’s responsibility)

 - personal liability (your business may incur debt or be sued)

 The SBA stresses the importance of choosing a business structure as soon as possible as many other important pieces of your business hinge on it.
 Without knowing your structure, you can’t:

 - register your business with your state